The information in this article applies to:

 There are a number of Information or Warning messages that may display if you attempt to place or move an Automatic Dormer into a position that violates this requirement:

 Auto Floating Dormers are non-structural dormers that bear on the roof and do not have supporting walls beneath them.
-Because this is their intended purpose, they cannot have interior walls directly below them.
+They cannot have interior walls directly below them.

 There are several messages which may display if you try to place or move an Auto Floating Dormer into a position that violates this requirement: